Big Foot football season disrupted by construction delays

-Big Foot High School has announced that its football season home opener and other fall sports events are being relocated because of delays on the school’s athletic field construction project.
+WALWORTH — Big Foot High School today announced that its football season home opener and other fall sports events are being relocated because of delays on the school's athletic field construction project.

 The school said both the football team's Aug.
 16 preseason scrimmage and its first regular season game on Aug.
 23 are being moved to Delavan-Darien High School.